Zoramthanga

 Zoramthanga (born 13 July 1944) is an Indian politician and a former Chief Minister of Mizoram and leader of the house in state legislative assembly from 1998 to 2008 and 2018 to 2023.
-He is also the president of Mizo National Front (MNF) party.
-He represented the Champhai constituency in the Mizoram Legislative Assembly from 1998 to 2008 and Champhai Aizawl Ease I constituency from 2018 to 2023.
+He is also the president of the Mizo National Front (MNF) party.
+He represented the Champhai constituency in the Mizoram Legislative Assembly from 1998 to 2008 and the Aizawl East I constituency from 2018 to 2023.

 He was second-in-command to Laldenga during the secession movement of Mizo National Front, and became the successor as the party leader, after MNF was a recognised political party, following the death of Laldenga in 1990.
 He was Minister of Finance and Education in 1987.
 His party lost the 2008 assembly elections to the Indian National Congress.
 He contested from both North and South Champhai constituencies and lost in both.
 He tendered his resignation to Governor MM Lakhera on 8 December 2008 and left office three days later.
 He has cited anti-incumbency as reason for the loss of his party.
 He returned as Chief Minister after his party came back to power in the 2018 state assembly elections.
 Till 2023, he was the oldest chief minister in India.